Skip to main content

 thin red lineSecure Facilities

-DJJ's Juvenile Detention Center is a centralized pre-trial detention facility, serving juveniles from most of South Carolina's 46 counties (several counties, including Richland and Charleston, operate their own long-term and short-term detention facilities).
+DJJ's Juvenile Detention Complex is a centralized pre-trial detention facility, serving juveniles from most of South Carolina's 46 counties.
 The Detention Center is a secure, short-term facility providing custodial care and acute treatment to male and female juveniles ages 11 and older who are detained by law enforcement agencies for alleged offenses committed prior to their 18th birthday.
 Youth ordered to cooperate with a secure evaluation may also be ordered by the family courts to be detained prior to disposition.
-Youth awaiting trial on serious and violent charges reside at DJJ's Detention Center to ensure public safety and the youth’s immediate availability for court proceedings.
+Youth awaiting trial on serious and violent charges reside at JDC to ensure public safety and the youth’s immediate availability for court proceedings.

 U.S. Department of Justice Agreement